OpenHFT/RFC/TCP-Modes/TCP-Modes-0.1.md

 # Asymmetric connections
 With asymmetric connections, one end acts as a server which provides a service to a client.
 The connection exists to serve the client.

-Note: this is not the same as the initator which creates the connection and the acceptor which accept shte connection on a known port.
+Note: this is not the same as the imitator which creates the connection and the acceptor which accept shte connection on a known port.
 Typically the client initiates the connection to a server which accepts, however the connection could be created the other way around.

 ## Plain RPC handler.
 The simplest asymmetric connection is to have thread on the server side.
 This thread reads, processes the request and writes the response.
 This is the only thread which corrisponds with the thread.
 Due to the locking model, this can be the lowest latency solution.

-It is the clients respon

 ## Subscription handler
 For a subscription handling connection, the only thread required is the reading consumer.